markclowes/snore/README.md

 is given by printing the flowing of time in both ascending and descending order.
 If no arguments are given, snore pauses for 1d (one day).

+Sample output:
+    0d 0h 0m 3.4s | 0d 23h 59m 56.6s

+This fork has been modified to tick at 10Hz (instead of 100Hz) and display seconds with 1dp (instead of 3dp).

 SHORTCUTS

     Enter or Ctrl-j  show split time